jkiesele/DeepTopReco/README.md

 ```

-The preparation training consists of the following steps
+The preparation for the training consists of the following steps
 ====

 - define the data structure for the training (example in modules/TrainData_topreco.py)